J. Frederick Motz

-J. Frederick Motz (born December 30, 1942) is a Senior United States district judge of the United States District Court for the District of Maryland.
-He has served as judge on that court since 1985.
+John Frederick Motz (December 30, 1942 – October 23, 2023) was a United States district judge of the United States District Court for the District of Maryland.
+He served as judge on that court from 1985 to his death.
 His previous experience included a range of positions as an Assistant United States Attorney and United States Attorney, and more than a decade in private practice.
-He is also chairman of the board of Trustees for Sheppard Pratt Health System, one of the leading mental health providers in the United States which has been constantly ranked in the top 10 by U.S. News & World Report.
+He was also chairman of the board of Trustees for Sheppard Pratt Health System.

 Education and career

-Born in Baltimore, Maryland, Motz received an Artium Baccalaureus degree from Wesleyan University in 1964 and a Bachelor of Laws from the University of Virginia School of Law in 1967.
+Born on December 30, 1942, in Baltimore, Maryland, Motz received an Artium Baccalaureus degree from Wesleyan University in 1964 and a Bachelor of Laws from the University of Virginia School of Law in 1967.
 He served as a law clerk to Judge Harrison Lee Winter of the United States Court of Appeals for the Fourth Circuit from 1967 to 1968.
 He was in private practice in Baltimore from 1968 to 1969.
 He was an Assistant United States Attorney of the District of Maryland from 1969 to 1971.
 He was in private practice in Baltimore from 1971 to 1981.
 He was the United States Attorney for the District of Maryland from 1981 to 1985.
 His wife, Diana Gribbon Motz, sits on the Fourth Circuit.